ruchee/vimrc/vimfiles/bundle/ctrlp-funky/README.md

 EXPERIMENTAL
 ------------

-### MATCHED CHARS HIGHLIGHTING
+### MATCHED CHARACTER HIGHLIGHTINGS

-If you want to have this highlight feature, you may configure like this:
+If you want to have this highlight feature, you need to have a configuration below in your .vimrc:
 ```vim
 let g:ctrlp_funky_matchtype = 'path'
 ```